UDC-GAC/ServerlessYARN/README.md

     bash start_all.sh
     ```

 **NOTE**: When deploying on an existing cluster through SLURM, you may skip the execution of the **"load_inventory_from_conf.py"** script.
 The inventory will be automatically generated considering the available nodes.
+A sample script for sbatch is provided on the **"slurm"** directory.

 - Once you are done, you can shutdown the virtual cluster (if applicable) exiting the server node and executing: